 It’s about 3.5 miles from Achnahaird northwest to the tip, and as I paddled along I tried to visualise possible scenarios.
 What unpredicted Corrywrecken-like horrors awaited me up there if I strayed into the red zone and got caught in a frothing maelstrom of lashing foam and bruised fish?
 A north-easterly breeze pressed in from the right and a gentle swell lifted the boat pleasantly.
 Up ahead white foam was periodically slapped off low rocky shelves, but it was nothing I couldn’t handle, and it was easy enough to turn back.
 I neared the jumbled cliffs which we’d walked to a few weeks earlier (some pics here from then), knowing that whatever it’s like now, it’ll be different once I got round the corner.
 And I was right.

-On turning Rubha Coigach the chop dropped right away and I entered a windless Caribbean calm, divided by hazy line far to the west blurring sea from sky.
+On turning Rubha Coigach the chop dropped right away and I entered a windless Caribbean calm, divided by a hazy line far to the west blurring sea from sky.
 Lined up along a ledge to my left, a welcoming committee of seabirds nodded approvingly then waved me on with oily wings, pointing insistently at their watches.
 You don’t want to be here at 16.36 tomorrow, sunshine.

 I could afford to take my foot off the pedal now, but cut across Faochag Bay anyway; up ahead what I thought was a cluster of bobbing gannets miraged into a party of a dozen sea kayaks (left), presumably being guided round to Achnahaird by one of the local outfitters.
-That there was more kayakers than I’d seen here in six weeks or more.
+That was more kayakers than I’d seen here in six weeks or more.
 The amazing weekend weather had brought them all out likes midges.

 Like yesterday across Enard Bay, the land kept what breeze there was off the sea making a surface as smooth as polished bronze.
 Beneath that, at least half a dozen varieties of jellyfish morphed and drifted weightlessly like organic spaceships.
 I’d never seen so many here; do jellyfish spawn?

 I was intending to keep going after Reiff where Route #25 started, so before I got there I turned in at Camas Eilean Ghilais bay and an unknown sandy beach.
-Unfortunately a lone sunbathing couple sent out bad vibes, so knowing that feeling, I moved on following a quick look around.
+Unfortunately, a lone sunbathing couple sent out bad vibes, so knowing that feeling, I moved on following a quick look around.
 There were plenty more secluded spots I could reach that most couldn’t.

 Just south of here are some crags popular with rock climbers and a few were out today.
-I also knew this was a great place to watch Atlantic storms beating against the same cliffs (right), although today was as calm as an atoll.
+I also knew this was a great place to watch Atlantic storms beating against the same cliffs (left), although today was as calm as an atoll.